Under Armour Now Sells Sportswear Masks For Your Workout in 6 Different Colors

-As gyms reopen and more people come together to break a sweat, you will most likely be required to wear face coverings indoors — New York gyms, for instance, will mandate the use of masks at all times as of Aug.
-24 — and it's recommended to wear ones while exercising outside near other people.
+Depending on what gym you go to amid the COVID-19 pandemic, you may be required to wear face coverings indoors — New York gyms, for instance, mandated the use of masks at all times starting at the end of August — and it's recommended to wear ones while exercising outside near other people.
 On June 11, Under Armour released a performance face mask for just that, then continued to expand its color options into the fall.

 The Sportsmask is a reusable, water-resistant covering with a three-layer fabric that feels cool, is breathable, and has been treated with PROTX2, which, according to a news release, is a "non-metal anti-microbial technology" shown in lab tests to destroy 99.9 percent of COVID-19 within 10 minutes.
-(Note: as reported during the initial launch, the US Environmental Protection Agency is still reviewing the effectiveness of PROTX2 on the Under Armour mask specifically, and a spokesperson is yet to confirm those results.
-However, according to an Under Armour representative, that is why, on UA.com, the description for this mask reads, "does not protect against viruses.")
+(Note: as reported during the initial launch, the US Environmental Protection Agency is reviewing the effectiveness of PROTX2 on the Under Armour mask specifically, and a spokesperson is yet to confirm those results.
+However, according to an Under Armour representative, that is why, on underarmour.com, the description for this mask reads, "does not protect against viruses.")

-The masks sold out in the first hour back in June and, as of August, Under Armour has four different colors total: black with a silver logo, black with a black logo, gray, navy, purple, and red.
+The masks sold out in the first hour back in June and, as of mid-October, Under Armour has six different colors total: black with a silver logo, black with a black logo, gray, navy, purple, and red.
 "Although there are new colors to choose from, it is the same proven, great mask that launched on June 11," the company told POPSUGAR.

 "Athletes may find it challenging to work out in general-purpose or homemade masks for a number of reasons.
 They can slip off your face, sometimes the fabric isn't breathable or designed to wick sweat properly," Cara McDonough, vice president of accessories and licensing at Under Armour, told POPSUGAR.
 "We engineered the UA Sportsmask to solve these common issues."
 She pointed to the moldable nose bridge that secures the mask in place, the cooling effect of the fabric, and its breathability as key factors that set the Sportsmask apart from other face coverings.